 From the end of this initial climb, a well marked trail continues through a mostly open alpine landscape, passing by a number of lakes and crossing glacial streams.
 There is one more, shorter climb of 200m or so, partly on a winding, marked trail and partly up a rock face that’s marked by a series of cairns.

 Water is plentiful, and in early October there were still a lot of snow on the ground.
-One short section of the track that is in the shade for most of the day was very icy, and having a set of spikes or crampons would have come in very useful.
-After about 8km of walking there are the first views into the spectacular Ringedalsvatnet fjord, and a few kilometres further (at around the 11km) mark an artificial lake is reached.
+One short section of the track that is in the shade for most of the day was very icy, and having a set of microspikes or crampons would have been useful.
+After about 8km of walking there are the first views into the spectacular Ringedalsvatnet fjord, and a few kilometres further (at around the 11km mark) an artificial lake is reached.

 Finally, Trolltunga is reached – a narrow piece of rock jutting out 700m above Lake Ringedalsvatnet.
-Some metal rings aid access down to the rock, which affords spectacular views – and was rated “the most stunning place in the world to take selfie” by Internet news and entertainment site Buzzfeed.
+Some metal rings aid access down to the rock, which affords spectacular views.
+Trolltunga was rated “the most stunning place in the world to take a selfie” by Internet news and entertainment site Buzzfeed.

-The walk to here took just under five hours including breaks; the entire hike to Trolltunga and back being 8 hours (six hours of walking + breaks).
+The walk to Trolltunga took just under five hours including breaks; the entire hike to Trolltunga and back was about eight hours (six hours of walking + breaks).
 This is at a fairly decent pace; I’d recommend an early start, both to give you enough time to get back in daylight and to avoid the crowds.
-There was one other couple that arrived just after me, and no queue to get photos from the rock!
+There was one other couple that arrived just after me, and no queue to get photos from the rock, which might add an hour in peak season.
 On the walk back, I encountered a number of groups making their way to the rock, and that was outside peak hiking season.